Beware of unmarked spoilers!

 - Poisonous Person: Etheric Phantoms emit clouds of poisonous gas and leave behind a damaging ether cloud upon death.

 - Playing with Fire: Thermal Phantoms.
-They deal more melee damage and can create fire geysers at a distance, forcing Morgan to watch their feet.
+They deal more melee damage, cause heat damage just from being close, and can create fire geysers at a distance, forcing Morgan to watch their feet.

-- Technicolor Toxin: Etheric Phantoms are purple tinted and emit clods of poison in that color.
+- Technicolor Toxin: Etheric Phantoms are purple tinted and emit clouds of poison in that color.

 - Was Once a Man: The Phantoms are Typhon repurposing human corpses.
 They also spit out random human phrases without knowing what they mean, according to the Talos researchers.
 When searching for you, they may say stuff vaguely appropriate to that, like "Where are you?" but it's heavily distorted and it may just be a leftover of the human consciousness they devoured.